 Three steps to making duxelles; in the first photo, a food processor is filled with mushrooms and shallots on a white counter.
 In the second, a hand is pouring wine into a black pan of duxelles.
 In the third, a hand is mixing prosciutto into a white bowl of duxelles on a white table.

-2. Then, sauté the veggie mixture in butter until it’s golden-brown and all the liquid has evaporated.
+Finely chop the mushrooms, shallots, and garlic in a food processor.
+Then, sauté the veggie mixture in butter until it’s golden-brown.
 Add the rosemary, salt, and pepper.
-Next, deglaze the pan with red wine and let it cook until the wine is mostly evaporated.
+Next, deglaze the pan with red wine.
+Spoon the duxelles into a bowl and add the prosciutto.

 Assemble & bake